-If a screening method reveals possible breast cancer, several tests can help confirm or disprove the diagnosis.
+If a screening method reveals possible breast cancer, follow-up tests are done to confirm the diagnosis.
 These include:

 - Imaging tests such as mammograms, MRI scans or breast ultrasound.
 Each of these methods produces internal pictures of the breast that help doctors see a potential mass.